partjarnberg/tutorials/performance-comparison/README.md

 # Performance comparison
-For curiosity I wanted to compare Spring WebFlux and Undertow on how they perform when implementing a REST API.
+For curiosity I wanted to compare Spring WebFlux, Undertow and Vert.x on how they perform when implementing a REST API.

-__DISCLAIMER!__ I have little (if any) experience of Spring WebFlux and how it can be configured.
+__DISCLAIMER!__ I have little (if any) experience of Spring WebFlux or Vert.x and how they can be configured.
 Feel free to point out if I've missed something obvious.
 Also I ran all the tests on my laptop acting both client and server.

 ## Table of Contents
 * [Summary](#summary)